kubeshop/kusk-gen/docs/ambassador.md

 ```

 ## Basic Path settings override
-For this example, let's assume that one of the paths in the API specification should send requests to a different service than the rest.
+For this example, let's assume that one of the paths in the API specification should have different CORS headers than the rest.

 ### OpenAPI Specification
 ```yaml